nobucshirai/prompt-template-parser/README.md

 python3 prompt_template_parser.py input.md -o output.html
 ```

 *If no output file is specified, the script generates an HTML file with the same basename as the input file.
-In case the output file already exists, the script will prompt for confirmation before overwriting it.*
+If the output file already exists, you will be prompted for confirmation before overwriting.*

+### Web Interface

+The repository also includes a client-side version of the parser.
+Open the file [`prompt_template_parser.html`](prompt_template_parser.html) in your browser.
+From there, you can select a Markdown file with the extended syntax and click the button to generate and download an interactive HTML prompt.

-## Acknowledgment
+## Sample Inputs

-These scripts were partially generated with the assistance of ChatGPT.
+Two sample Markdown files are provided to demonstrate the tool’s capabilities:

+- **sample_input_1.md:**
+  Demonstrates a prompt generator for meeting minutes—using multi-line textboxes and file uploads to build a structured meeting minutes document.
+The corresponding HTML ([sample_input_1.html](sample_input_1.html)) shows how the generated interface appears.

+- **sample_input_2.md:**
+  Provides an example for a CLI tool prompt generator that features inline text inputs, checkboxes, and verbatim code blocks.
+The generated interface is illustrated in [sample_input_2.html](sample_input_2.html).

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgment

+Parts of this project were developed with the assistance of ChatGPT.